tektoncd/dashboard/DEVELOPMENT.md

 __Backend__

 Backend can be extended by registering backend extensions.
-The backend extension is discovered by adding the label and the annotation in the extension service.
+The backend extension is discovered by adding the label and the annotations in the extension service.
 ```
   annotations:
-    tekton-dashboard-endpoints: /
+    tekton-dashboard-endpoints: <path of the extension at the proxy>
+    tekton-dashboard-display-name: <display name of the extension>
+    tekton-dashboard-bundle-location: <ui bundle location of the extension>
   labels:
     tekton-dashboard-extension: "true"
 ```